hashicorp/terraform/website/docs/state/index.html.md

 generally backward compatible with state snapshots produced by earlier versions.
-However, the state format is subject to change in new Terraform versions, so if you build software that parses or modifies it directly you should expect to perform ongoing maintenence of that software as the state format evolves in new versions.
+However, the state format is subject to change in new Terraform versions, so if you build software that parses or modifies it directly you should expect to perform ongoing maintenance of that software as the state format evolves in new versions.

 Alternatively, there are several integration points which produce JSON output